Act I: First Bell

 “I know what you are.”
 Aldric nodded at Caelin's wrapped arm.
 “Saw the mark when you were on your knees beside the woman.
 Knew what you were about.”
 He stood, joints filing their usual complaints.
 “You'll need a healer.
 That plateau has spent the last two years demonstrating that it can open people up in ways that don't respond well to wishful thinking.”

-"Sounds like a reason to stay away," Vex said from behind Caelin.
-He hadn't heard her cross the square.
+“Sounds like a reason to stay away,” Vex said from behind Caelin.
+He hadn't heard her cross the square -- which meant she was either getting better at moving quietly or his hearing was getting worse, and neither option was comforting.

 “That's what the thirty-seven thought,” Aldric said pleasantly, “before they stopped having opinions.”
 He looked at Vex's shoulder with the eyes of a man who'd assessed a great many wounds and was unimpressed by what he was seeing.
 “That wrap needs redoing.
 Sit down.”